A tent heater can be a lifesaver!

 - Wattage: 847 Watts

-For its price of just a little over $36 (after Amazon sale), the Texsport Portable Outdoor Propane Heater is an affordable one.
+For its price and possible additional rebate, the Texsport Portable Outdoor Propane Heater is an affordable one.
 It’s not the biggest one in this list, but it just means it’s very convenient to bring around outdoors.
 It is also relatively silent.
 Some reviewers said they can hunt with this because it doesn’t give out loud noise often associated with heaters.

 When its flame goes out, it would shut down automatically.
 It’s always better to have that feature.